 What Causes Rockfall?

-Triggering mechanisms like water, ice, earthquakes, and vegetation create the final forces that cause unstable rocks to fall.
-If water enters fractures in the bedrock, it lubricates surfaces and can build up pressure behind unstable rocks.
-Water also may seep into fractures in the rock and freeze, causing the fractures in the rock to expand.
+Triggering mechanisms like water, ice, earthquakes, and vegetation growth are among the final forces that cause unstable rocks to fall.
+If water enters fractures in the bedrock, it can build up pressure behind unstable rocks.
+Water also may seep into cracks in the rock and freeze, causing those cracks to grow.
 This process is called "frost wedging" or "freeze-thaw" and can incrementally lever loose rocks away from cliff faces.
-Ground shaking during earthquakes can also trigger rockfalls.
+Recent research suggests that daily temperature variations and extreme heat can also cause rock slabs to become unstable.
+Ground shaking during earthquakes often triggers rockfalls.
 Additionally, a variety of vegetation-most notably firs, pines, and canyon live oaks-grow into the sheer rock faces where their roots expand and pry apart joints in the granite.
-Recent research suggests that daily temperature variations can cause rock slabs to become unstable.
-There is still uncertainty about exactly what triggers rockfall; historical records indicate that more than half of all documented rockfalls were not associated with a recognizable trigger.
+Most rockfalls in Yosemite occur in the winter and early spring, during periods of intense rainfall, snow melt, and/or subfreezing temperatures, but many large rockfalls have also occurred during periods of warm, stable weather.

 Predicting actual rockfall events is not yet possible, but understanding the forces that trigger rockfalls is an important step toward this goal.